tinymce/dispute/readme.md

  - Eq - equality
  - Show - printing values as literals for debugging
  - Pprint - pretty-printing values
- - Testable - Eq + Pprint
+ - Testable - Eq and Pprint

 Testable is useful for test assertion libraries.
 You can use Dispute functionality test that two values are equal, and if they're not, pretty-print the expected and actual.